CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab1.md

    ![](../../media/skills-new-repo.png)

-1. After your new repository is created, wait about 20 seconds and then refresh the page.

    >**Note**: If you get a note  prompting that a repository with the name **skills-copilot-codespaces-vscode** already exists, please delete the existing one by performing the below steps and perform the above step again.
     > - On GitHub.com, navigate to the main page of the repository.
     > - Under your repository name, click  Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.